viralemergence/tatat/rousettus_tutorial/README.md

     -sqlite_db /src/sqlite_db/tatat.db \
     -table_name accession_numbers -rna_type coding
 ```
 Once completed, the "accession_numbers" table will be populated with accession numbers and gene symbols.
+Note: the rna_type "coding" is used to skip any genes that may be non-coding.

 **Disclaimer**: This is the most touchy part of TATAT.
 Unfortunately, since the Datasets tool uses the NCBI servers, sometimes the script crashes if the servers are experiencing high demand, maintenance, updates, or other factors not fully understood.
 For instance, it has been observed the NCBI servers seem to reject requests via Datasets around midnight.
 However, most of the time it runs correctly.
 <br><br>